 I have been teaching for 20 years and over this time I feel deeply privileged to have been taught by some of the worlds best teachers from a range of different schools of yoga, including Richard Freeman, David Williams, Sianna Shermann, Rod Stryker, Doug Keller, Bruce Bowditch, John Friend, Nancy Gilgoff, and Doug Swenson.
 In my classes I call upon the teachings of all of my teachers to best serve my own students, with a blend of the styles, techniques and adjustments I’ve learnt along my yoga journey.
 I am also co-founder and director of Lime House Yoga with my partner Emma and a dad to two wonderful children who constantly inspire and challenge me to be more present in the world and on my mat.

 Join Jock’s classes at Lime House on Monday, Tuesday and Wednesday evenings and Thursday and Saturday mornings.

 The practices of yoga and meditation have been a way of life for me since 1998, although I had no idea in those early days to what extent they would profoundly change my life.
 It has been a journey of learning to trust that we are in exactly the right place at the right time.

 I began teaching over 25 years ago, and even though in the beginning the subject was different, teaching has been my path since I left university.
 In 2000, I was initiated into the practice of Buddhist meditation with Goenkaji in the Vipassana tradition and since then have been taught and inspired by Thich Nhat Hanh and teachers from the Insight and Thai Forest traditions.

-My classes include a mixture of flow and close attention to alignment in asana, pranayama and meditation.
+My weekly classes in Penryn include a mixture of flow and close attention to alignment in asana, pranayama and meditation.
 For me, the science of yoga can only be understood through embodiment of the teachings.